balena-io-experimental/balena-virt/README.md

 ### Advanced Configuration

 Advanced documentation is available in the `vps` folder [here](https://github.com/balena-labs-research/balena-virt/blob/main/vps/README.md).
+It includes instructions on using other VPS services, and enabling Tailscale for multiple devices on each service.

 ## Balena Virt CLI